Morton’s Neuroma Treatment – Pain in the ball of the foot

 A Neuroma is a damaged or irritated nerve located between the toes.
 This can be painful and uncomfortable, which in turn can cause difficulty with footwear.

-A neuroma typically affects the nerve between the third and fourth toes, which is known as a Morton’s Neuroma.
+A Neuroma typically affects the nerve between the 3rd and 4th toes, which is known as a Morton’s Neuroma, and somewhat less often between 2nd and 3rd.

 - Sharp radiating pain